Shurui7/Link-discord-bot/README.md

 How to setup?

-Go to the "core.py"
+1.Go to the "core.py"

-Then insert your token
+2.Then insert your token

-Start it
+3.Start it

-Now it works perfectly 😄
+4.Now it works perfectly 😄